LETFramework/LETFramework/README.md

 ## About this repo

 - `dataset/`:The sample datasets extracted from the real-world datasets used in our experiments,including IP Trace Dataset(CAIDA)、Webdocs Dataset and Synthetic Dataset.
-- `src/`:LETFramework and other algorithms implemented on CPU
+- `CPU/`:LETFramework and other algorithms implemented in C++ on CPU
+- `Spark/`:LETFramework and other algorithms implemented in JAVA on Spark
 ## Requirements

 - cmake